jovimoura/to-do-next/README.md

 # Native Calculator 📱

 <p>
-  🇺🇸 Study project with React Native, Expo and JavaScript!
+  🇺🇸 To Do App made with NextJS, TypeScript, Tailwind and React.
 </p>

 <br/>

 <p>
-  🇧🇷 Projeto de estudos com React Native, Expo e JavaScript!
+  🇧🇷 Lista de tarefas feito com Next, TypeSCript, Tailwind e React.
 </p>

 # 🇧🇷 A aplicação está on-line no link | 🇺🇸 The application is online at the link: